📅 4 May 2025 • 📖 9 min read

 Either way, such criticisms point out a deficiency in the critics themselves.

-Don’t let anyone off the hook if they’re constantly yelling at you, telling you you’re worthless.
+Don’t let anyone off the hook if they’re constantly yelling at you, telling you that you’re worthless.
 Tell them their behavior is obnoxious and unacceptable.

 Ask them to either frame their criticism constructively or get lost.
-If they still haven’t moved away, warn them if they do not do so or change their stance immediately, you’re clearing out.
+If they still haven’t moved away, warn them that if they do not do so or change their stance immediately, you’re clearing out.

 Let Ray Bradbury, the celebrated American science-fiction author, guide you on this: “I have never listened to anyone who criticized my taste in space travel, sideshows, or gorillas.
 When this occurs, I pack up my dinosaurs and leave the room.”

 Busy now?
-Download the Checklist To Become Tough To Criticize (Right-click to save link)
+Download the Checklist To Become Tough To Criticize (Right-click to save link).

 Rule No. 4: Don’t Be Bullied.
-Don’t Be The Bully
+Don’t Be The Bully.

 When you know the exact reason for a given criticism, you can use that to make changes.
 Otherwise, it’s bullying, not critiquing.